k98kurz/tapescript/docs.md

 ## OP_COPY - 28 - x1C

-Read the next byte from the tape, interpreting as an unsigned int; pull a value from the queue; place that value and a number of copies corresponding to the int from the tape back onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; pull a value from the stack; place that value and a number of copies corresponding to the int from the tape back onto the stack.

 Aliases:
 - COPY